Here’s your one stop Seattle guide to everything…

 Extra Time Excursions Around The City

 Plane geek?
 You simply must visit the Boeing Factory while you’re in the Seattle, Everett area.
+Yes, even after everything.
+It’s awe inspiring in size and ability.

 Sports fan?
 Catching a football, soccer or baseball game is an absolute must.
 Seattle fans are crazy, in the best way possible, particularly about their football and football.
 Yes, the American and European versions.